GarrettHays/my-first-webpage/README.md

 ## Description

-_{This is a webpage I created during my first few days attending Epicodus.
-It serves as a starting point for my coding career and will be an interesting item to look back on to see how far we have all come.}_
+This is a webpage I created during my first few days attending Epicodus.
+It serves as a starting point for my coding career and will be an interesting item to look back on to see how far we have all come.

 ## Setup/Installation Requirements

 * None

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs